SomeSourceCode/SomeGuiApi/README.md

 ChestGui gui = new ChestGui(Component.text("My GUI"), 3);
 gui.show(player);
 ```
-This code snippet creates a new ChestGui with the `title My GUI` and `3 rows`, and then displays
+This code snippet creates a new `ChestGui` with the title "My GUI" and 3 rows, and then displays
 it to the specified player.

 ### GuiItem